 One final word of warning, to help you manage your expectations: if you’ve had six or more fibroids removed surgically, research shows that you have a lower chance of getting pregnant than women with fewer fibroids.
 It’s also important to note that myomectomy may weaken your uterus, so it may be safer to deliver your baby via C-section following this fibroid treatment option.

-While this information may seem frightening, it’s important to remember: pregnancy is possible, with and after fibroids.
-Stay positive, and be sure to schedule a consultation with our fibroid experts to discuss all your treatment options.
+While this information may seem frightening, it’s important to remember: you can still get pregnant, with and after fibroids.
+Stay positive, and click here to request an appointmentto discuss all your treatment options.